dhanusree15/RescueNet/README.md

 - `app/`
     - `run.py` - This script runs the Flask web application and renders the web pages in the `templates/` directory
     - `templates/`
-        - `index.html` - Home page of the website, which contains (1) an input field to enter a message to classify and (2) a dashboard that summarizes the data that the classifier was trained on
+        - `index.html` - Home page of the website, which contains (1) an input field to enter a message to classify and (2) a data dashboard that summarizes the data that the classifier was trained on
         - `result.html` - Result page of the website, which displays the 35 classification results of the message that was entered into the input field

 - `data/`